Our Board of Trustees

 Vicky Sharrock (Secretary)

-Vicky has worked in the public sector for over 20 years, primarily in local government and more recently in health with more than a decade working across Greater Manchester including the development of the Greater Manchester Mental Health Strategy.
-It was through this she was inspired by 42nd Street and loves the opportunity to use her knowledge of the public sector system across Greater Manchester to support this work.
-Vicky currently works with the Greater Manchester acute, mental health and community and mental health trust to support collaboration aimed at improving services.
+Vicky has worked in the public sector for over 25 years, across both local government and health services with more than 15 years’ experience of working across Greater Manchester including the development of the first Greater Manchester Mental Health Strategy.
+It was through this she was inspired by 42nd Street and loves the opportunity to use her knowledge of the public sector system across Greater Manchester to support the work of this amazing organisation.
+Vicky currently works with Greater Manchester acute, mental health and specialist trusts to support collaboration aimed at improving services.

 Kevin Jones (Safeguarding Lead)